nadegeguiglielmoni/EMBO-25-genome-sequencing/S2_de_novo_assembly.md

 verkko --hifi psambesii.chromE.hifi.fastq.gz --nano psambesii.chromE.ont.fastq.gz -d asm
 ```

-## Checking the Graphical Fragment Assembly (GFA)
+## Checking the Graphical Fragment Assembly

-hifiasm and Flye produce Graphical Fragment Assemblies (GFA), which include the nucleotide sequences and potential links connecting them.
+hifiasm, Flye and Verkko produce Graphical Fragment Assemblies (GFA), which include the nucleotide sequences and potential links connecting them.
 This assembly graph can be visualized to examine unresolved paths (where the assembler had multiple paths to connect sequences and could not choose a single one).
 We will use the tool Bandage to look at the assembly graphs.

 NB: Flye has two files called "assembly graph" and "graphical fragment assembly".
 The first one is a different format.
 We want the "graphical fragment assembly".